AndreaPrestia/MongoDbClient/README.md

 # MongoDbClient
- A simple MongoDbDriver wrapper that let you use a generic repository to operate.
+ A simple MongoDBDriver wrapper, made to simplify the access to your Mongo DB.
+It implements a simple configuration system and a generic repository.